- Our goal is to share knowledge regarding the world of haematology.

 → ESH conference delegates are invited to submit abstracts.
 Selected abstracts are presented as brief oral communications or posters.

-ESH upcoming conferences agenda comprises:
+ESH upcoming conference agenda comprises:

 - Scientific Workshops: